 - Do not mix other drugs in nebulizer.

 - Shake well before use.

-- Wash face if using a face mask.
+- Wash face after the dose if using a face mask.

 - Take a missed dose as soon as you think about it.